cyberomin/cyberomin.github.io/_posts/2019-12-05-lee-at-three.md

 On your first day in school, I woke you up, eagerly gave your bath, served your meal, packed your bags and drove you to school.
 Your mum, nanny, grandmum and I cheered you on.
 We were all excited.
 I drove you to school whistling.
 Man, I was excited, my tiny man was finally going to school.
 When I dropped you off and you ran after me crying, my heart melted.
 I held the tears as much as I could but when I got into the car, the whole thing came pouring.
 I got home and pretty much thought about you the entire time, to be honest, I was worried; how will you cope?
 How will you fit in?
 Will your teachers remember to serve you your snack?

 By 12:45 PM I was already out to go pick you up.
 I couldn’t wait for the 1 PM closing time.
 But look at you today, you’re as eager as anything to get to school daily.
 Congrats son, a lot can happen in 10 weeks.

+10 weeks later, you can confidently write from 0 - 5 and A-D. That's a huge progress man.
+I am proud of you.
+You are begining to speak clearly now.
+Well done.

 **Big Brother**